ajgappmark/2014-spring-si-cpsc120/week-12/readme.md

 }
 ```

-Note that both -1- and -2- are equivalent.
-If there is only one statement in
+Note that -1- and -2- are equivalent.
+If there is only one statement in the
-the body of an if or else, the braces are not optional.
+body of an if or else, the braces are not optional.

 Now consider this:
 ```C++